 Multimodal Model:

-models can work with, comprehend and interpret multiple modalities like text, image, audio and so on.
+On the other hand, multimodal models can work with, comprehend and interpret multiple modalities like text, image, audio and so on.

 E.g.